AscendLab

 Number Base Converter for Binary, Decimal & Hex

-Convert whole numbers across common programming bases without sending values to a server.
+Convert whole numbers across common programming bases with browser-side processing.

 Quick answer